Royal Palm at Waipio V

 No analysis available

-I looked for terms indicating paid community laundry (coin-op, card-operated, quarters, paid laundry) and found none.
-Remarks emphasize in-unit/full-size washer & dryer rather than shared paid facilities.
+I searched for terms indicating paid community laundry (coin laundry, card operated, quarters, coin-op) and found no matches.
+Remarks repeatedly mention in-unit full-size washer/dryer rather than paid community laundry.

-I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," or "floor-by-floor laundry" and found none.
-Multiple remarks explicitly state in-unit laundry, which further reduces likelihood of community laundry on every floor.
+I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
+Multiple listings explicitly state in-unit washer/dryer, which suggests laundry is in-unit rather than community laundry on each floor.

 No analysis available